GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Vruhar.md

 ### Special Features

-**Ephemeral Nature**: Anisconoi do not have a phsyical form.
+**Ephemeral Nature**: Vruhain do not have a phsyical form.
 As such they
  • Do not need to eat, sleep, or breathe.
  • Have disadvantage on [Body] checks.
  • Are immune to diseases, poisons and venom including toxic damage.